Afghan women athletes barred from play, fear Taliban threats | Entertainment

 - Afghanistan

 Noura's determination to play sports was so great that she defied her family's opposition for years.
-Beatings from her mother and jeers from her neighbours never stopped her from the sports she loved.
+Beatings from her mother and jeers from her neighbors never stopped her from the sports she loved.

-But the 20-year-old Afghan woman could not defy her country's Taliban rulers.
-They have not just banned all sports for women and girls, they have actively intimidated and harassed those who once played, often scaring them from even practising in private, Noura and other women say.

 They posed for an AP photographer for portraits with the equipment of the sports they loved.
 They hid their identities with burqas, the all-encompassing robes and hood that completely cover the face, leaving only a mesh to see through.
 They didn't normally wear the burqa, but they said they sometimes do now when they go outside and want to remain anonymous and avoid harassment.